paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-949-miscellaneous-investigation-requirements-and-other-duties.md

 ## § 9381.
 Fatality reviews
 **(a) Review of Fatalities.—** The Secretary of the Air Force shall conduct a multidisciplinary, impartial review (referred to as a “fatality review”) in the case of each fatality known or suspected to have resulted from domestic violence or child abuse against any of the following:

-(1) A member of the Air Force on active duty.
+(1) A member of the Air Force or the Space Force on active duty.

-(2) A current or former dependent of a member of the Air Force on active duty.
+(2) A current or former dependent of a member of the Air Force or the Space Force on active duty.

-(3) A current or former intimate partner who has a child in common or has shared a common domicile with a member of the Air Force on active duty.
+(3) A current or former intimate partner who has a child in common or has shared a common domicile with a member of the Air Force or the Space Force on active duty.

 **(b) Matters To Be Included.—** The report of a fatality review under subsection (a) shall, at a minimum, include the following: